-Dr. Jackson was slated as a plenary speaker at the symposium, Keeping Our Faculties V—Faculty Diversity in Higher Education: An Agenda for Research and Change, held November 1-2, 2010 at the Radisson University Hotel in Minneapolis, Minnesota.
-His presentation, Leading Change: Administrative Responsibilities and Opportunities for Promoting Diversity, was given Tuesday, November 2, 2010 from 11:00 a.m.-12:00 p.m.
+Dr. Jerlando F. L. Jackson was slated as a plenary speaker at the symposium, Keeping Our Faculties V—Faculty Diversity in Higher Education: An Agenda for Research and Change, held November 1-2, 2010 at the Radisson University Hotel in Minneapolis, Minnesota.
+He presentation, entitled “Leading Change: Administrative Responsibilities and Opportunities for Promoting Diversity,“ occurred on Tuesday, November 2, 2010 from 11:00 a.m.-12:00 p.m.